-There are many toxins lurking in our personal care products, products we use everyday.
-This means we are ingesting these toxins everyday, leading to accumulation and disruption of our body’s healthy functioning.
+There are many toxins lurking in our personal care products, the products we use every day.
+This means we are ingesting these toxins every day, leading to accumulation and disruption of our body’s healthy functioning.
 The effects occur slowly over time; we may develop allergies, a skin rash, or worse, cancer.

 This is a list of the most common toxins we should be avoiding.

-these are used to keep mold and bacteria from growing in your personal care products.
+Parabens are used to keep mold and bacteria from growing in your personal care products.
 They have been found in breast cancer tumors and are shown to mimic estrogen, potentially leading to cancer and disrupting our endocrine system.
-There is fear that parabens may contribute to breast cancer.
+There is a fear that parabens may contribute to breast cancer.
 (Source)

 3. Diethanolamine (DEA)